ericdSG/python-package/README.md

 environment.
 It will create a new directory `src/python_project.egg-info/` that contains metadata for your project and should be `.gitignore`'d.

-Note that there are other ways to package Python projects, such as Flit or Hatch, but the simplest and oldest way is using pip + setuptools.
-At the time of writing, conda does not yet support installing in editable mode but you can still install a repo into a conda environment using pip.
+Note that there are other ways to package Python projects, such as Flit, Hatch, or Poetry, but the simplest and traditional way is using pip + setuptools.
+At the time of writing, conda does not yet support installing in editable mode but you can still install a repo into a conda environment using pip as described above.

+> **Warning**
+>
-:warning: Note that using `pyproject.toml` instead of `setup.py` and `setup.cfg` is a recent change as of summer 2022, so there is a lot of outdated information out there.
+> Using `pyproject.toml` instead of `setup.py` and `setup.cfg` is a recent

-:rotating_light: Tested with `pip=22.2.2` and `setuptools=65.3.0`.
-If you have issues, ensure that `pip>=21.3` and `setuptools>=64.0`.
+> change as of summer 2022, so any information prior to this related to
+> packaging is likely outdated.

-## Other recommendations
+## :bulb: Other recommendations

 This repo describes the necessary files and directory structure to create a valid Python package, but you will certainly want to create other directories to organize your code.
 There are a few considerations to keep in mind:

-- Python source code should always go in `src/`.
+- Python source code (modules that you want to import into any executable script/applications) should go in `src/`.
 Anything outside this directory will not be packaged by setuptools.
-- In general, it is bad practice to commit data directly to git.
+- It is bad practice to commit data directly to git.
 It is better to use another service like DVC or git-lfs.
   - Consider having a single top-level `data/` directory that contains only and all the input/output data for your project (i.e. no processing scripts).
 Don't forget to add `data/` to `.gitignore`!